About the SECC

 - Represent the views of student and early career members to the wider Science and Engineering communities.

-- Report to Executive Board about on going initiatives and activities being organised and undertaken by the Committee.
+- Report to the IOM3 Executive Board about on going initiatives and activities being organised and undertaken by the Committee.

 - Ensure that technical communities within the Institute have suitable representation of and embrace the needs of student and early career members.